tireymorris/hyperwave/README.md

 hyperwave combines the strengths of traditional server-rendered applications with the flexibility of modern client-side frameworks.
 It is designed to deliver fast, responsive applications while providing a streamlined developer experience.

+- Works well in 2G network conditions.
-- Performance: Only 200 lines of JS with zero client side dependencies.
-Works well in 2G network conditions.
+- Only about 200 lines of JS with zero client side dependencies
-- Developer Experience: tailwind-compatible syntax and html over the wire offer a minimalistic and declarative approach to UI development.
+- Tailwind-compatible tsx and html over the wire offer a minimalistic and declarative approach to UI development.
-- Deployment: Bun applications can be deployed easily on any platform as portable binaries.
+- Bun applications can be deployed easily on any platform as portable binaries.

 ```
 $ git clone https://github.com/tireymorris/hyperwave.git